-Plaque: at the John Snow Memorial in North Street Gardens, North Street, York YO1 6JF
+Plaque: on the John Snow Memorial, North Street Gardens, York YO1 6JF

 John Snow was a physician, a pioneer in the fields of anaesthesia and epidemiology, famed for his tracing of the source of a cholera outbreak in Soho and confirming that it is a waterborne disease.
 He was born on 15 March 1813 in North Street, York, the eldest of the nine children of William Snow (1783-1846), a labourer in the nearby coalyard, and his wife, Frances Askham (1789-1860).
 In spite of their humble beginnings in what was one of the poorest parts of the city, both parents were keen that their children should better themselves and do well in life.
 In this, they succeeded; John became a leader in two medical fields; of his brothers and sisters, two became teachers, one a clergyman, one a colliery manager and one ran a temperance hotel in York.

 In an age of high infant mortality, William and Frances lost only one child, George, the youngest of the family, who died aged 18 months in June 1830.
 By 1819 William had changed his job to become a driver of a horse-drawn delivery cab and was able to buy a house in Queen Street and, later, four more houses and a yard in the same street.
 These were let to tenants to augment the family income.
 The 1841 census shows that the family had done so well that William was able to move away from the city and was now a farmer in Rawcliffe, north of York.
 There is no official record of John’s schooling but it is thought that he may well have attended the Dodsworth School in Bishophill in central York which allotted several places to poor children from the congregation of All Saints’ Church in North Street which the Snow family attended.